If something is wrong, please speak up with the confidence that it's safe to share with Freedom to Speak Up Champions.

 Phil Gardener - Royal Surrey's Freedom to Speak Up Guardian

-Phil is supported by fifteen Freedom To Speak Up Champions, who can provide staff with support when they need to raise any concern they may have that they do not feel they can raise elsewhere.
+Phil is supported by seventeen Freedom To Speak Up Champions, who can provide staff with support when they need to raise any concern they may have that they do not feel they can raise elsewhere.
 The Freedom to Speak Up Guardian and Champions are listed below: